iroshanay/test.js/10_classes_and_oop/notes.md

 ## why use OOP

 ## parts of OOP
 Object literal

-- Constructor funcion
+- Constructor function
 - Prototypes
 - Classes
 - Instances (new, this)

 ## 4 pillars
 Abstraction
 Encapsulation
-Interhitance
+Inheritance
 Polymorphism